TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 The uniqueness issue is not of major importance, but for completeness' sake below you can open a possible argument to prove it.

-::::::{dropdown}  Proof of the uniqueness of the $LU$-decomposition of an invertible matrix.
+::::::{admonition} Proof of the uniqueness of the&nbsp;$LU$-decomposition of an invertible matrix.
+:class: myproof, dropdown

 Suppose $A$ is an invertible matrix with two $LU$-decompositions